HeySeorakHeySeorak

 The ride itself is quick.
 The queue is the variable.

-Queue strategy by season
+Seoraksan Cable Car queue strategy by season

 Outside peak periods, the cable car can be easy: buy a ticket, wait a short time, ride up, walk to the viewpoint, come back.
 During peak foliage weeks, it can consume half the day.